pixeldrew/jquery-ccmask/README.md

 ### Demo

-A demo is located here http://pixeldrew.github.io/plugins/jquery-ccmask/example/
+A demo is located at http://pixeldrew.github.io/plugins/jquery-ccmask/example/

 ### Features